USNavalResearchLaboratory/turboWAVE/docs/install-prepare.rst

 Prepare to Install
 //////////////////

-We choose to install certain components in the root operating system.
-This requires taking some manual steps prior to running the turboWAVE installer.
-To proceed, find your operating system on this page and follow the directions.
+The turboWAVE installer assumes Anaconda and a modern C++ compiler are available.
+If you are sure you have this you can skip to :doc:`install-easy`.
+Otherwise find your operating system below and follow the steps.

 High Performance Computing (HPC)
 ================================